Intermittent Self Dilatation for Male Urethral Stricture

 Men in particular, due to the length of the urethra may experience problems.
 Some potential problem areas are shown here:

-There are a number of different types of catheter available, all perform the same basic function.
-We are all individuals, you may find that one catheter suits you better than another.
+There are a number of different types of catheters available, all perform the same basic function.
+We are all individuals; you may find that one catheter suits you better than another.
 Your healthcare professional will advise you on the choice available and the one that best suits your needs.

-With ISD it is essential that a clean procedure is used:
+With intermittent self-dilatation it is essential that a clean procedure is used:

 - Wash your hands (soap and water is fine, but an antibacterial hand gel can be used instead; this may be especially useful if you are away from home, using a public toilet etc).